What Are Scabies Symptoms and Signs? What Do Scabies Skin Lesions Look Like?

 Symptoms occur from two to six weeks to appear after exposure.
 They include severe and continuous itching, especially at night.

-- What do scabies skin lesions look like?
-The skin may show signs of small insect-type bites, or the lesions may look like pimples or blisters, especially around the wrist, elbow, knee, underarm area, groin, or finger webs.
-The skin may also be red or have sores due to scratching of the area.
+- The skin may show signs of small insect-type bites, or the lesions may look like pimples or blisters, especially around the wrist, elbow, knee, underarm area, groin, or finger webs.
+The skin may also have redness or have sores (welts, bumps or nodules, especially in children, termed nodular scabies) due to scratching of the area.
+Large nodules of 2-20 mm in diameter may appear in infants unable to scratch.

 - A burrow (a short S-shaped track that indicates the mite's movement under the skin) may also be visible, especially in the webs of fingers and toes.
 Burrows may be small enough to be overlooked.
-Thus, scabies also should be considered whenever there is intense itching even without an obvious rash, bite, or burrow.
+Thus, scabies also should be considered whenever there is intense itching and/or scratching, even without an obvious rash, bite, or burrow.
+Ulcers are not frequently formed.

 - Scabies frequently occur in the crevasses of the body such as between the fingers and toes, the buttocks, the elbows, the waist area, the genital area, and under the breasts in women.
 The face, neck, palms, soles, and lips are usually not affected, except in infants or very young children.